sgjava/install-opencv/README.md

 * [FreeBSD License](#freebsd-license)

 ### Provides
-* Latest Zulu OpenJDK 11 and Apache Ant
+* Latest Zulu OpenJDK 17 and Apache Ant
     * FourCC class
     * CaptureUI Applet to view images/video since there's no imshow with the bindings
 * Latest libjpeg-turbo optimized for SIMD
     * Patch to mute common warnings that will fill up the logs
 * Latest mjpg-streamer fork optimized with libjpeg-turbo
 * Latest OpenCV with opencv_contrib optimized for libjpeg-turbo
-    * Patch memory leaks as I find them.
-Get more information [here](https://github.com/sgjava/opencvmem)
 * Python application provides motion, pedestrian (HOG) and Haar Cascade detection
 * Java, Python and C++ examples can be easily run from Eclipse.
     * Capture UI